mmccthomas/Pythonista_games/README.md

 Pieceword
 ---------
-2x2 tiles jumbled on a grid.
+3x3 word tiles jumbled on a grid.
 Use the clues to rearrange them.

 Wordle clone
 ------------